 Small Business Clinic.
 LAW 712.
 3 credits.
 Replicates the environment of a small law firm.
 Students represent small companies and entrepreneurs who need legal assistance in forming and operating their businesses.
 Each student assists several clients during the course of the semester under the supervision of an attorney.
 Includes a weekly seminar offering instruction in substantive law, ethical issues, and practical lawyering, with an emphasis on the skills required in drafting documents, interviewing and counseling clients, and representing clients in organizational and contractual matters.

-The Law School offers externships under eight categories as follows:
+The Law School offers externships under five categories as follows:

 Bankruptcy Externships.
 LAW 714.
 3 credits.
 Bankruptcy Judicial Externship.
 Externs placed with United States Bankruptcy Court judges research and write memoranda and judicial opinions, attend hearings and chambers conferences, and generally participate in the daily operations of the court.
 Pre-requisites: Bankruptcy, Commercial Law, and (as a pre- or co-requisite) Secured Land and Business Bankruptcy.

 United States Trustee Externship.
 Externs placed with The Office of the United States Trustee — the division of the U.S. Department of Justice that oversees the administration of all bankruptcy cases — participate in the bankruptcy litigation process from research and drafting of memoranda and pleadings, through depositions and other discovery tools, to motion hearings and trial.
 Pre-requisites: Bankruptcy, Commercial Law, and (as a pre- or co-requisite) Business Bankruptcy.